GlobalNamesArchitecture/GlobalNamesArchitecture.github.io/_posts/2015-10-19-open-source-papers.md

 categories: openscience
 ---

+Is there a culture out there which considers writing scientific papers be akin to writing an open source code?

 For the last 8 years I had been blessed being paid by doing open source development.
 It means that for that long about everything I do is almost instantly available publicly.
 This model fits my way of thinking, my values,